Range Map

 See Also

-• Piper M350 – the pressurized piston entry point to the PA-46 family: lower acquisition cost, lower fuel burn, shorter legs.
+• Piper M350 – the pressurised piston entry point to the PA-46 family: lower acquisition cost, lower fuel burn, shorter legs.
 Compare

-• Piper M500 – the turboprop predecessor the M600 replaced: same engine, less fuel, less range, lower cost.
+• Piper M500 – the still-current entry turboprop below it: same engine, less fuel, less range, lower cost.
 Compare

-• Piper M700 – the performance step-up: 700 SHP, 301-knot cruise, and the full HALO suite as standard from the start.
+• Piper M700 – the performance step-up that succeeded it: 700 SHP, 301-knot cruise, and the full HALO suite as standard.
 Compare

 • Pilatus PC-12 – the cross-manufacturer benchmark: larger cabin, more utility payload, different mission character.
 Compare

-• Socata TBM-850 – the speed-oriented single-engine turboprop alternative: 320-knot cruise at a comparable price point.
+• Daher TBM 850 – the speed-oriented single-engine turboprop alternative: 320-knot cruise at a comparable price point.
 Compare

 Technical Specifications